Beef, Main

 How long can I marinate beef tapa?

 Since the beef itself is very thin, marinating should only take a minimum of 60 minutes to impart great flavor.
-Don’t go any longer than 24 hours though, otherwise the acids in the marinade can begin to break down the meat and alter its texture.
+Do not go any longer than 24 hours though, otherwise the acids in the marinade can begin to break down the meat and alter its texture.

 What kinds of beef can I use?

-Tender cuts like striploin or sirloin are my go-to’s and are the perfect cuts for beef tapa.
+Tender cuts like ribeye, striploin and/or sirloin are my go-to’s and are the perfect cuts for beef tapa.

 You can also go for flank, skirt, or tri-tip; but because these tend to be a bit more lean and tougher than the loins, you can try pounding with a meat mallet to aid with tenderizing.